taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Kubernetes_Upgrades_with_Taikun.md

 ## **Requirements**

-- You have a Kubernetes cluster with at least two worker nodes in addition to the bastion and master nodes.
+- You have a Kubernetes cluster with at least one worker nodes in addition to the bastion and master nodes.
 - Your cluster is running an older version of Kubernetes.

 ---

 ## **Steps to Upgrade Your Kubernetes Cluster with Taikun**

-**Step 1: Create a Kubernetes Cluster with Two Worker Nodes.**
+**Step 1: Create a Kubernetes Cluster with one Worker Nodes.**

 **Step 2: Ensure the Cluster is Healthy.**